jsheridanwells/JeremyWells.Io/_posts/2021-02-04-MEAN-docker.md

 ```
 You should see that the `MeanUrls` database and the `Urls` collection were created.

-Run the application again - `$ npm run cp:www && npm run dev` and navigate to `http://localhost:4200`.
+Run the application again as shown above and navigate to `http://localhost:4200`.
 The application should be running in the browser without receving any errors from the API.
 Lastly, enter a URL to shorten in the application.
 The object should be saved and everything working as expected:
 ![A browser view showing the application working as expected](/assets/img/mdb-docker/img-2.png){:class="post-img"}

 ## Seeding the database